INTERPRETER SERVICES

 - hearing impairments

-Utilization of language services will allow University of Minnesota researchers to enroll more participants who do not speak English proficiently, and will ensure that access to research studies is equitable.
+Utilization of language services will allow University of Minnesota researchers to enroll more participants who do not speak English proficiently, and help to ensure that access to research studies is equitable.
 It is not ethical to systematically exclude participants with low English proficiency, especially when participation in a study may have direct benefits to potential participants.

 HELPFUL RESOURCES

-Cost: No cost to study if the research visits is taking place at a MHealth Fairview-managed facility.
+- Cost: No cost to study if the research visits is taking place at a MHealth Fairview-managed facility.

 -